hapax/hapax.github.io/_posts/2020-11-28-exponential.md

 Our first inspired guess is that the curve we plotted for $n = 10$ looks like a
  [Bell curve](https://en.wikipedia.org/wiki/Normal_distribution)!
 This
- is the probability distribution obeyed that almost every trait, e.g. height, weight, etc, obey.
+ is a ubiquitous probability distribution that traits like height and weight obey.
  A Bell curve with *average* $\mu$ and *standard deviation* $\sigma$ has two important properties: